Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 We're open Monday through Thursday, 7 AM to 3 PM.
 Call us at (623) 933-8410 or use our online contact form to schedule.

-We're at 9431 W Thunderbird Rd #2, Peoria, AZ 85381.
+We're at 9431 W Thunderbird Rd Ste 2, Peoria, AZ 85381.
 We serve patients throughout the West Valley including Peoria, Glendale, Sun City, Sun City West, and Surprise.

-Yes, we welcome new patients of all ages.
+Yes, we welcome new adult and senior patients.
 You can schedule online or call (623) 933-8410.
 If you'd like to learn what your first visit looks like, read our first visit guide.

 Call us first at (623) 933-8410.
 We do our best to see emergency patients the same day.
 If you're in Peoria, visit our emergency dental care page for more details.
 After hours, call and follow the prompts.